Gift-Famous-Moyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Instruction that display lines containing the pattern “root” from the file
+The instruction that display the number of lines that contain the pattern “bin” in the file